“All we want in this life is peace, prosperity and a little paper.” – Q-Tip

 A person will steal whether they’re swimming in money or they’re homeless.
 Or whether they’re a CEO or an accountant.

 Because people are good or bad.
-The money is just a tool to aid you along your path of right or wrong.
+Money is just a tool to aid you along your path of right or wrong.

 Money is just an excuse that I (and probably yourself) was taught to justify our own failures and disappointments, financially.

 The same argument is true for “rich people are greedy”.

 The person who believes this (literally) would love to trade places with the person they’re criticizing.
 Hence – it’s hypocrisy disguised as insecurity and a low self-worth.

 5. Money won’t make you happy

 “Money is not the only answer, but it makes a difference.” – Barack Obama

 I’m pretty sure this is one of the worst money beliefs I ever heard.

 Why?
 Because if you truly believe money won’t make you happy, then you’ll avoid it BECAUSE it won’t make you happier.